Innovar-Healthcare/BridgeLink/README.md

 <a name="general-information"></a>
 ## 2. General Information
-##### The NextGen Solutions Mission
-NextGen Solutions help many of the nation&apos;s largest, most respected healthcare entities streamline their care-management processes to satisfy the demands of a regulatory, competitive healthcare industry.
-With Mirth Solutions, NextGen Healthcare&apos;s goal is to provide the healthcare community with a secure, efficient, cost-effective means of sharing health information.
-The natural product of this aim is a family of applications &mdash; which includes Mirth Connect &mdash; flexible enough to manage patient information, from small practices to large HIEs, so our clients and users can work confidently and effectively within the healthcare-delivery system.
+##### About Innovar
+Innovar helps make healthcare data move—securely, efficiently, and without the headaches.
+We help some of the biggest names in healthcare streamline their integrations, cut through complexity, and stay ahead in an industry that never stops evolving.
+Our flagship product, Lightswitch, along with our deep expertise in Mirth Connect, gives organizations the tools they need to connect systems, manage data, and keep things running smoothly.
+Whether it’s a small practice, a large HIE, or a national network, we make sure our clients can focus on what they do best—delivering care—while we handle the data.
-##### About Mirth Connect
+##### About OSS Mirth Connect
-Like an interpreter who translates foreign languages into the one you understand, Mirth Connect translates message standards into the one your system understands.
+Like an interpreter who translates foreign languages into the one you understand, OSS Mirth Connect translates message standards into the one your system understands.
 Whenever a &quot;foreign&quot; system sends you a message, Mirth Connect&apos;s integration capabilities expedite the following:
 - Filtering &mdash; Mirth Connect reads message parameters and passes the message to or stops it on its way to the transformation stage.
 - Transformation &mdash; Mirth Connect converts the incoming message standard to another standard (e.g., HL7 to XML).
 - Extraction &mdash; Mirth Connect can &quot;pull&quot; data from and &quot;push&quot; data to a database.